elixir-lang/elixir-lang.github.com/getting-started/mix-otp/distributed-tasks-and-configuration.markdown

 ## Summing up

-In this chapter we have built a simple router as a way to explore the distributed features of Elixir and the Erlang <abbr title="Virtual Machine">VM</abbr>, and learned how to configure its routing table.
+In this chapter, we have built a simple router as a way to explore the distributed features of Elixir and the Erlang <abbr title="Virtual Machine">VM</abbr>, and learned how to configure its routing table.
 This is the last chapter in our Mix and  <abbr title="Open Telecom Platform">OTP</abbr> guide.

 Throughout the guide, we have built a very simple distributed key-value store as an opportunity to explore many constructs like generic servers, supervisors, tasks, agents, applications and more.
 Not only that, we have written tests for the whole application, got familiar with ExUnit, and learned how to use the Mix build tool to accomplish a wide range of tasks.